mongodb/docs/source/includes/fact-opsmanager-upgrade-mode.rst

    When upgrade mode is first detected, Backup Daemons will attempt to stop themselves.
 This process can fail if the Daemons are in the middle of a long backup job.
-In this case, you should re-attempt the upgrade process by restarting your first |onprem| service.
+In this case, you can either wait for the Backup Daemons or manually stop all Daemons before reattempting to upgrade.

    To manually stop your Backup Daemons: